Elbow Fracture In Children

 An elbow fracture is a break in one or more of the bones that form your child's elbow joint.
-Your child may also have a Salter-Harris fracture, which is when a bone breaks through a growth plate.
+An elbow fracture is often caused by an injury.
+An example is a fall onto an outstretched hand with a bent elbow.

 AFTER YOU LEAVE:

-- Pain medicine: Your child may be given a prescription medicine to decrease his pain.
+- Prescription pain medicine may be given.
 Do not wait until the pain is severe before you give your child his medicine.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Your child may need to return to have his brace, splint, cast, or stitches removed.
-He may need an x-ray of his elbow to check how well the bone is healing.
+Your child may need to have his brace, splint, cast, or stitches removed.
+He may need x-rays to check how well the bones are healing.
 Write down your questions so you remember to ask them during your visits.

 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your child's elbow for 15 to 20 minutes every hour as directed.